How to Find Out Where Someone Works: 8 Legit Methods

 For people who work in the public sector, government databases are authoritative and free.

-Federal employees: The U.S. Office of Personnel Management’s FedScope tool lets you search federal workforce data by agency, location, and other filters.
+Federal employees: According to the U.S. Office of Personnel Management’s FedScope tool, you can search federal workforce data by agency, location, and other filters.
 Individual names aren’t always searchable, but you can verify if someone works at a specific agency.

 State and local employees: Most state governments publish employee directories online.
 Search “[state name] employee directory” to find the relevant database.